yousefalamri55/High_Order_DIRK_Methods_Coeffs/README.md

 IMPLICIT RUNGE-KUTTA METHODS WITH ERROR ESTIMATORS" available here https://arxiv.org/abs/2211.14574

-It contains the coefficients (A,b) for a 6th, 7th, and 8th order DIRK-type methods and their embedded error estimators.
+It contains the coefficients for a 6th, 7th, and 8th order DIRK-type methods and their embedded error estimators.
 The notation used is
  $$\text{TYPE}(s,p)[r]X-[(\widehat{s},\widehat{p})Y]$$
 where